 On Friday, April 5, Paula Cordoba, principal of San Pascual STEAM Magnet Elementary School (SPSM), was temporarily removed from her position as head of the school after a number of complaints of harassment, favoritism and neglect from students, faculty and staff.
-Daniel Miyake, a teacher hired by Cordoba, took a leave of absence from the school following similar complaints.
+A teacher hired by Cordoba took a leave of absence from the school following similar complaints.
 Cordoba arrived at SPSM in 2014 after being removed from her position as principal at Aldama Elementary School, according to SPSM parent Pamela Chow and others.

 At an April 2 town hall meeting, parents and students said that Cordoba harassed, humiliated and mistreated several students at SPSM during her tenure there.
 In total, 25 people came forward.
 A parent said that his son broke his arm this year but Cordoba failed to call 911 for hours and had non-medical personnel move his son’s arm around.
 One former student, Calvin Benito, said that Cordoba had singled him out, repeatedly called him a bully and yelled at him during his time at the school.
 Calvin, now 15 years old, said that the problem became severe enough that he started asking his grandmother if he could skip school.